 Phone Charging Port Repair Sydney — Diagnosis, Cost & When Not to Bother

 The most common phone-won't-charge problem in Sydney is not a broken port.
 It is pocket lint.
-Before you pay for a repair you may not need, three minutes of diagnosis can tell you whether you are looking at a free lint clean, a $99 flex swap, or a job no repair shop should bother with.
+Before you pay for a repair you may not need, three minutes of diagnosis can tell you whether you are looking at a free lint clean, a $79 port repair, or a job no repair shop should bother with.

-We run a repair shop in Auburn and we take in about 15 "phone won't charge" jobs a week.
-Roughly 60 percent of those are solved in under 5 minutes with a wooden toothpick and compressed air.
+We run a repair shop in Auburn and we take in plenty of "phone won't charge" jobs.
+Many of those are solved in a few minutes with a wooden toothpick and compressed air.
 The rest split between flex-cable swaps, worn ports, and the occasional customer handing us a phone that actually has a dead battery or a dead charger.

 Quick diagnosis — is it lint, the port, or something else?